civo/terraform-provider-civo/docs/resources/volume.md

 # civo\_volume

-Provides a Civo volume which can be attached to a Instance in order to provide expanded storage.
+Provides a Civo Volume which can be attached to an instance in order to provide expanded storage.

 ## Example Usage